paralin/quic-channel/README.md

  - This can be analyzed to infer potential connectivity with a peer before actually making a route request.
  - Will also be useful for visualization.
  - Can also store Routes that we can then use later.

+## Packet Addressing

+Generally applications can be reachable through the network in the following ways:

+ - In **VPN** mode, bind to the ipv6 address on the host with a given port.
+ - In any mode, connect directly to the qvpn server and bind to a port.
+ - In **VPN** mode, this will also check if the port is already bound, and bind to it to prevent other applications from binding to the port.

+This way we can advertise services to connect to even when we are not necessarily running in VPN mode.

 ## Packet Routing